Verizon/quiver/README.md

 We have two basic functions to build up graphs: the expression `empty` denotes the empty graph, and the expression `g & c` extends an existing graph `g` with a _context_ `c` of type `Context[N,A,B]`.

-A `Context[N,A,B]` is a node `v:N` together with two lists of _adjacencies_: one for predecessors and one for successors of `v`.
-An adjacency (represented by the type `Adj[N,B]`) is a node `a` together with the label of the edge from `v` to `a` (or vice versa).
-It's called _context_ because it is a view of the graph from the context of a specific node.
+A `Context[N,A,B]` is a node `v:N` together with two lists of _adjacencies_: one for predecessors and one for successors of `v` represented by the type Adj[N,B].
+An adjacency is a node `a:N` together with the label of type `B` of the edge from `v` to `a` (or vice versa).
+It's called a _context_ because it is a view of the graph from the context of a specific node.
 The context consists of the node itself, its two adjacency lists, and its label.

 With these two functions, we can construct any graph.
 Let's look at a few very simple graphs of type `Graph[Int, Char, Unit]`.
 That is, graphs with integer nodes labeled by characters and unlabeled edges (they are labeled with the empty `()` value of the trivial type `Unit`).